nopnop2002/esp-idf-ssd1306/BdfFontDemo/README.md

 Fonts that take character-specific bounding box (BBX) into consideration change as follows.
 This creates a 1 pixel whitespace on the left edge.
+DWIDTH will also change according to this change.
 ```
 STARTCHAR d
 ENCODING 100